 Use this as a basis for ‘take homes’.
 If you have a guest who is willing to bring more jars, then by all means, accept them.
 Canning jars can get expensive!
 Just let them know ahead of time how many jars they will get at the end of the day.

 3. Assign duties according to skill set.
-If you have a ‘green’ canner, take them through each of the steps – either by explanation or participation.
+If you have someone in your group who has never canned before, take them through each of the steps – either by explanation or participation.
 Start them at the very beginning, with the washing and culling.
 Show them when to cut bad spots out, what to look for, and when to discard.

 Be sure to include the beginners in each step of the process.
 Talk them through it and answer their questions.
 Be sure to emphasis safety measures that need to be taken when canning.
 You don’t want your guests taking home Canning Party ‘favors’ that are spoiled before they walk out the door!